mikecarlton/bluekvm/README.md

 ```

 ## bluekvm
-The logic of this script is very simple -- wait for the specified device (the keyboard) to connect and then switch the monitor to this keyboard.
+The logic of this script is very simple -- wait for the specified device (the keyboard) to connect and then switch the monitor input to this computer.

 First, determine the MAC address of your keyboard and the choice of input for the computer.